Connected Local Government 2017: a festival of joined up thinking and events about a devolved and digitally enabled future

 Connected Local Government Live 2017 will bring together innovators across local public services in rich mix of events, awards, workshops, masterclasses and showcases focused on a devolved and digitally enabled future.

-The two-day event will be run in partnership with a range of organisations including the Local CIO Council, the Society of Chief Librarians, the Chartered Institution of Wastes Management, LARIA, ADASS Informatics Network, GoodThings Foundation, Women in IT, Socitm, the West Midlands Academic Health Science Network and Improvement and Efficiency West Midlands.
+The two-day event will be run in partnership with a range of organisations including the Local CIO Council, the Society of Chief Librarians, the Chartered Institution of Wastes Management, LARIA, ADASS Informatics Network, GoodThings Foundation, Women in IT, Socitm, the West Midlands Academic Health Science Network, Improvement and Efficiency West Midlands and RTPI.